cryptouniverse0/Password_Generator/README.md

 ### Create a function pwd_gen() which will generate a Password which will be called later in this program

-#### In char , We have stored lowercase and uppercase letters along with numbers and symbols. this function takes length as input paramter
+#### In char , We have stored lowercase and uppercase letters along with numbers and symbols. this function takes length as input paramters
 ```Python
 char=list(string.ascii_uppercase+string.ascii_lowercase+string.digits+"!@#$%^&*()")